 Co-Founders of the North is a digital multiplayer strategy board game developed for the Managing Strategic Chance course to teach concepts of the factors involved in making a strategic decision.

 In the game, students take on the role of “co-founders”, so named for their joint pioneering role in building up an island.
 Each student has different objectives to fulfill in order to win the game.
 The gameplay requires students to collaborate and cooperate in order to further their respective objectives.

-The game board consists of 4 islands, upon which students construct buildings.
-Each building provides points for one or more allegiances and cost a certain amount of gold (the currency of the game) to construct.
-Students generate income when they construct buildings.
-However to construct these buildings, students would have to work with one another, balancing the points they get with the income that each building provides.
+Students would have to work with one another, balancing the points they get with the income that each building provides.
 The islands also provide strategic benefit by conferring bonuses and penalties to buildings built on them.
 Students can collaborate with each other to achieve common goals, or make strategic decisions to deny other students of their resources.